btsecom/docs/source/spot/en/index.html.md

 `GET /api/v3.2/user/open_orders`

 Retrieves open orders that have not yet been matched or matched recently.
+Requires `Trading` permission.

 ### Request Parameters